terraform-ibm-modules/documentation/contribution_guidelines.md

-# IBM Cloud Terraform Modules - Contribution Guidelines (contributing to existing repo)
+# Contributing to IBM Cloud Terraform Modules

 Following these contribution guidelines helps to communicate that you respect the time of the developers managing.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.